snehapanda06/SKILLLAB_PROR-2026-TrinityRoulette/README.md

 What is the smallest version of this project that still delivers the core experience?

 **Response:**
+The smallest version of Chamber Zero that still delivers the core experience would consist of an RP2040 microcontroller, two push buttons for player actions, an LED indicator system, a small display screen, and a speaker for sound effects.
+Players would take turns pressing buttons while the programmed logic randomly determines outcomes and updates the display, preserving the suspense, strategy, and interactive gameplay even in a compact setup.

 ## 5.3 Stretch Features

 What features are nice to have but not essential?
+Features that are nice to have include advanced sound effects, decorative lighting, custom casing, vibration feedback, multiplayer modes, score history, mobile app connectivity, voice announcements, rechargeable battery support, and themed visual elements, but the core gameplay can function effectively without them.

 ---